Certified Seed Program

 Seed crops in Nevada include:

 The certified seed in Nevada is primarily located in the northern portion of the state.
-Regions where seed is grown include Orovada, Minden, Lovelock, and Yerington.
+Some regions where seed is grown include Orovada, Minden, Lovelock, and Yerington.

-The various seed species are treated differently in regards to certification protocol.
-Each crop is different in its physiology, therefore it needs to be treated differently when certification occurs.
+The various seed species are treated differently regarding certification protocol.
+Each crop is different in its physiology, therefore it needs to be treated differently when certification occurs according to AOSCA standards.
 The following information discusses the various seed crop and its purpose in the state of Nevada.